nadazara/Miral-campany-Ecommerce/README.md

 Real-Time Sales & Operations Dashboard for E-commerce Performance Monitoring

 Business Use Case Study:
-Build a real-time Power BI dashboard that helps sales managers, operations teams, and executives monitor key performance metrics such as GMV , order fulfillment, customer activity, and inventory across multiple regions and product lines.
+Leverging from data to build a real-time Power BI dashboard that helps sales managers, operations teams, and executives monitor key performance metrics such as GMV , order fulfillment, customer activity, and inventory across multiple regions and product lines.

 Problem Statement:
 The business struggled with delayed reporting and lacked visibility into live sales trends and fulfillment performance.
 Manual processes led to reactive decisions instead of proactive strategies.